grey-cat-1908/formaptix-web/README.md

 ### Building

-To build project, you should go to the Formaptix frontend directory and run the following commands:
+To build project, you should go to the Formaptix Web directory and run the following commands:

 ```sh
 yarn